frmichel/sparql-micro-service/doc/04-install.md

 ## Customize the SPARQL micro-serivces' URIs

-The services provided in folder [/services](../services) are configured as if they were deployed at http://example.org/sparql-ms, and the dereferenceable URIs the generate are in the form http://example.org/ld.
+The services provided in folder [/services](../services) are configured as if they were deployed at http://example.org/sparql-ms, and the dereferenceable URIs they generate are in the form http://example.org/ld.
 These must be customized before you can use the services, to match the URL at which they are deployed.

-Script [/deployment/deploy.sh](../deployment/deploy.sh) do that for you: copy the script to the folder where the services are located (for instance /services), update the variables `SERVER`, `SERVERPATH` and `SMSDIR`, and run the script.
+Script [/deployment/deploy.sh](../deployment/deploy.sh) does that for you: copy the script to the folder where the services are located (for instance /services), update the variables `SERVER`, `SERVERPATH` and `SMSDIR`, and run the script.

 Note that you can also use it to replace the Web APIs' keys with your own personal keys.